-Adjusted profit £601,566 (2021: £959,110; 2020: £1,131,203) Measurement:
+Adjusted profit £861,716 (2022: £601,566; 2021: £959,110)

+Measurement:

 Profit after tax and before release of accruals for administrative costs in respect of prior years.
 This is an alternative, non-IFRS performance measure, that is considered relevant as it provides a more accurate reflection of trading performance than net profit after tax.
-The adjusted profit is Net profit after tax less the amount of accruals for administrative costs released as disclosed in the footnote to the Income Statement continued to be controlled tightly
+The adjusted profit is Net profit after tax less the amount of accruals for administrative costs released as disclosed in the footnote to the Income Statement.
+The accruals release for 2023 includes a release of £110,000 which is disclosed separately in the Group Statement of Income.